sizmar2018/master_thesis_women_in_jazz/README.md

 `/latex_report`: Contains the latex code for the master thesis report as well as all images used in it and the report in pdf of the master thesis.

-`+networks` : Contains all the gephi networks file and images of the networks used in the master thesis
+`/networks` : Contains all the gephi networks file and images of the networks used in the master thesis

 ### Old